igsr/1000Genomes_data_indexes/README_file_formats.md

 The remaining columns provide various statistics about the readgroup, calculated by going through the release bams.
-Where data isn't available to calculate the result for a column the default value will be 0.
+Where data isn't available to calculate the result for a column, the default value will be 0.

 Each column is described in detail below: